gitlabhq/gitlabhq/doc/user/project/labels.md

 There are generally two ways to assign a label to an issue or merge request.

----

 You can assign a label when you first create or edit an issue or merge request.

 ![Assign label in new issue](img/labels_assign_label_in_new_issue.png)

 ---

-The second way is by using the right sidebar.
-Expand it and hit **Edit**.
-Start typing the name of the label you are looking for to narrow down the list and select it.
-Once done, click outside the sidebar area for the changes to take effect.
+The second way is by using the right sidebar when inside an issue or merge request.
+Expand it and hit **Edit** in the labels area.
+Start typing the name of the label you are looking for to narrow down the list, and select it.
+You can add more than one labels at once.
+When done, click outside the sidebar area for the changes to take effect.

 ![Assign label in sidebar](img/labels_assign_label_sidebar.png)
 ![Save labels in sidebar](img/labels_assign_label_sidebar_saved.png)

 ---

-To remove labels, follow the same procedure like when adding them and hit the little **x** mark next to each one.
+To remove labels, expand the left sidebar and unmark them from the labels list.
+Simple as that.

 ##  Use labels to filter issues